andrewrk/zig-general-purpose-allocator/README.md

 ## Roadmap

-* Implement shrink
-  - large object to small object
-  - large object to large object
+* Reallocation of large object to large object, growing when it has to mmap
 * Reallocation of small object to large object
-* Reallocation of large object to large object
+* Reallocation/shrink of large object to large object, shrinking
-* Reallocation of large object to small object
+* Reallocation/shrink of large object to small object
+* Handle re-alignment of large objects with same or smaller size
 * Handle the case when realloc sized down and free would find another bucket.
 * Scan all buckets when detecting leaks.
 * Make allocations favor iterating forward over slots.
 Favor using new slots in